kerryqwq/Transporting_Framingham_Model/README.md

    Methods: We employ a logistic regression model, developed from the Framingham dataset, which is trained using the training set.
 This model is used to predict the risk of cardiovascular disease, with each version of the model stratified by sex.
 Additionally, we utilize logistic regression to estimate the inverse-odds weighting estimator by calculating $\text{Pr}[S=1 \mid X, D_{\text{test},i}=1]$, and assessed the performance of each sex-stratified risk score prediction model using modified Brier Score when the target population is different from the source population.

   Results: The Brier scores for the women's risk score prediction model were consistently lower than those for the men's model.
 Notably, the Brier score for the men's model using simulated NHANES data was higher than that using actual NHANES data.
 The women's model performs well with no and observed correlation in the simulated data, showing slightly lower Brier scores than the actual NHANES data.
-The high correlation scenario for the women's model leads to a significantly higher predictive error.